WASdev/sample.metrics/README.md

 Metrics Sample
 ==============

-This project contains a simple Servlet application.
+This project contains a simple Servlet application that has been customised to emit metrics from the [WebSphere Liberty](https://developer.ibm.com/wasdev/websphere-liberty/) server and the app using the [Dropwizard Metrics API](http://www.dropwizard.io/.
+The sample also demonstrates (using Docker containers) how to monitor your Liberty metrics using [collectd](https://collectd.org/), [Graphite](https://graphiteapp.org/), and [Grafana](https://grafana.com/).

-## Running in Eclipse
+## Running the Liberty app in Eclipse

 1. Download and install [Eclipse with the WebSphere Developer Tools](https://developer.ibm.com/wasdev/downloads/liberty-profile-using-eclipse/).
 2. Create a new Liberty Profile Server.
 See [step 3](https://developer.ibm.com/wasdev/downloads/liberty-profile-using-eclipse/) for details.